RMcwey/RMcwey/README.md

 <br>
 👀 I’m interested in using the skills I have gained!
 <br>
-🌱 I’m currently looking for junior web developer jobs after graduating from the GA TECH boot camp
+🌱 I’m currently looking for junior web developer jobs after graduating from the GA TECH boot camp.
 <br>
-💞️ I’m looking to collaborate on any project I can learn on
+💞️ I’m looking to collaborate on any project I can learn on.
 <br>
 :grinning: Here is a link to my current portfolio: https://rmcwey.github.io/Profile-REACTion/